Fox River Grove station

-As of April 25, 2022, Fox River Grove is served by 45 trains (22 inbound, 23 outbound) on weekdays, by 30 trains (15 in each direction) on Saturdays, and by 20 trains (nine inbound, all 11 outbound) on Sundays.
+As of May 30, 2023, Fox River Grove is served by 52 trains (27 inbound, 25 outbound) on weekdays, by 30 trains (15 in each direction) on Saturdays, and by 20 trains (nine inbound, all 11 outbound) on Sundays.

-The station house is an unmanned modestly decorative shelter that is open 24 hours per day, 7 days a week.
+The station house is an unstaffed modestly decorative shelter that is open 24 hours per day, 7 days a week.
 Parking is available on both sides of the tracks and on both sides of Lincoln Avenue.
 On the north side, there are small on-side parking lots between the tracks and the south side of North Northwest Highway.
 On the south side, much larger parking lots exist on Lincoln Avenue.
 The southeast parking lot is also accessible to Algonquin Road.

 The station underwent a complete rebuild, that extended platforms to 640 ft, (enough for an 8-car train), 2 new passenger shelters, bathroom facilities, repaved parking lot and improved lighting.
 The total price was $3.5 million, of which $1.2 million came from Union Pacific.
 The project was completed in the fall of 2013.

 Accident

-The vicinity of Fox River Grove station was the site of an October 25, 1995, collision on Algonquin Road involving a Metra train and a school bus, that resulted in the deaths of seven students.
+The Algonquin Road grade crossing at the south end of the station was the site of a collision on October 25, 1995 between an inbound Metra train and a school bus, that resulted in the deaths of seven students.
 The school bus was caught between the railroad tracks and the intersection with US 14, resulting in the accident.